-George Kikano, MD
+George Kikano, M.D.

-Senior Associate Dean of Faculty & Administration
+Senior Associate Dean of Academic Affairs

 Edward E. McKee, Ph.D.

-Senior Associate Dean of Research, Chair of Foundation Sciences
+Senior Associate Dean of Research

 Dr. McKee oversees research and research facilities for the CMU College of Medicine.
 He also leads the research efforts and has combined the efforts of faculty in Saginaw and Mount Pleasant.
 He joined CMU College of Medicine in 2011 as professor and chair of Foundational Sciences.
 He received Bachelor of Science degrees in biology and biochemistry from Pennsylvania State University.
 He received his Ph.
 D. in physiology from the Penn State Milton S. Hershey Medical Center College of Medicine.
 Following post-doctoral fellowships at the University of Connecticut Health Science Center and the University of Colorado, he accepted a faculty position in biochemistry at the Rosalind Franklin University of Medicine and Science/The Chicago Medical School.
 He later was appointed associate professor of biochemistry and molecular biology at Indiana University School of Medicine-South Bend.
 McKee is active in the team-based learning community and has presented internationally and nationally on the subject.